Skip to main content

 Step 2: Write the manifest

 Create openclaw.plugin.json at the plugin root.
-This file is required — the runtime will not load the plugin without it.
+This file is required — the runtime validates plugin config against it without executing your code, so a missing or invalid manifest blocks loading.
 The manifest is plain JSON (not JSON5):

 {